feth/monologue/doc/manual.rst

 Boilerplate
 ============

-After importing, you have to define one or several loggers with explicite names.
+After importing, you have to define one or several loggers with explicit names.

 .. code-block:: python

     from monologue import get_logger
-    logger = get_logger("explicite name")
+    logger = get_logger("explicit name")

 ==================================
 Drop in replacement for ``print``